oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/integration-manuals/azure-container-apps.md

-# Implementing the BFF Security Pattern in Azure Container Apps
+# Implementing the BFF Security Pattern with Azure Container Apps

 In many cases, it is desirable to use a BFF (Backend For Frontend) as an Authentication Gateway when you have a microservices architecture.
 Microservices are often hosted on a Kubernetes-based platform, like Azure Container.